adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #211 Keep going!
 Don't stop!

 #212 Didn't make any progress this morning.
 Will try to pick it back up tomorrow.

+#213 No progress today.
+Had to take day to rest.
+Tomorrow to continue.